kyma-project/website/docs/writing-blog-posts.md

 ## Add image to content

-To add image to your blog post copy desired image to `src/blog-posts/assets` and write:
+To add the image to your blog post copy desired image to `src/blog-posts/assets` and write:

 ```
 ![{ALT_TITLE}](./assets/{IMAGE_FILENAME} "{TEXT_WHILE_HOVERING}")